scala/docs.scala-lang/tutorials/tour/default-parameter-values.md

     // overriding both
     val m3 = new HashMap[String,Int](20,0.8f)

-    // override only the loadFactory via
+    // override only the loadFactor via
     // named arguments
     val m4 = new HashMap[String,Int](loadFactor = 0.8f)

 Note how we can take advantage of *any* default value by using [named parameters]({{ site.baseurl }}/tutorials/tour/named-parameters.html).